sfeir-open-source/sfeir-school-github-action-dev/docs/markdown/30-testing/01-javascript.md

 Speaker **Thibauld**

-For the operations **math.js** file, we can test its exposed function
+For the operations **math.js** file, we can test its exposed function.

 ##--##